 Ruben Salazar maintains a comprehensive school safety plan which recognizes that students and staff have the right to a safe and secure campus where they are free from physical and psychological harm.
 The plan includes disaster preparedness, emergency protocols, and a host of policies and procedures designed to keep our school, students, and staff safe.
-Each classroom has an emergency plan and kit.
+Currently, our school in assistance with our district, is in the process of creating a plan to fully comply with the CDC, the State of California, the County of Los Angeles Public Health's physical distancing requirements that reduce the spread of COVID-19.
+Each classroom has an emergency plan and kit, as we participate in various drills throughout the year.
 These are good for fire, earthquake and other natural disasters.
-The entire school participates in the yearly Earthquake Disaster Drill.
 All employees and students practice other emergency drills throughout the school year.
 RSHS is committed to maximizing school safety and to creating a positive learning environment that includes strategies for violence prevention and high expectations for student conduct, responsible behavior, and respect for others.
-The safety plan is reviewed annually and was last updated in the Fall of 2019 by all stakeholders including our School Site Council.
+The safety plan is reviewed annually and will updated in the winter of 2020 to include Covid-19 protocols by all stakeholders including our School Site Council.